sergueyarellano/tddpractice/docs/b.part4.md

     }
 ```

-and a response of this type
+and a response of this type:

 ```js
 {